-Customer Lifetime Value Framework: Calculation and Strategy
+Customer Lifetime Value Framework: Formula, Calculation & Case Strategy

 The customer lifetime value framework helps you decide whether a customer relationship is worth more acquisition spend, retention investment, pricing work, upsell effort, service improvement, or segment focus.
 In a case interview, CLV is not a formula to recite.
 It is a customer economics structure: how much value a customer creates, how long that value lasts, how much margin remains, and what it costs to win and serve the customer.
 Strong candidates start with the client decision, then build a clean tree around revenue behavior, retention or churn, margin, CAC, and cost to serve.
 The calculation comes after that logic.
 If the client is deciding where to invest, your recommendation should name the CLV lever with the best proof, not just report a lifetime value number.
 Treat CLV as a decision lens and you will sound more like a consultant than a spreadsheet operator.